 - Nationwide Waiver of Area Eligibility in CACFP At-Risk Afterschool Care Component

-DATE: Sept.
-18, 2020 POLICY MEMO: COVID–19: Child Nutrition Response #58 SUBJECT: Nationwide Waiver of Area Eligibility in the Child and Adult Care Food Program At-Risk Afterschool Care Component TO: Regional Directors
+DATE: September 18, 2020 POLICY MEMO: COVID–19: Child Nutrition Response #58 SUBJECT: Nationwide Waiver of Area Eligibility in the Child and Adult Care Food Program At-Risk Afterschool Care Component1 TO: Regional Directors

 Special Nutrition Programs

 Pursuant to the authority in Section 2202(a) of the Families First Coronavirus Response Act (the FFCRA) (PL 116-127) and based on the exceptional circumstances of this public health emergency, the Food and Nutrition Service (FNS) is issuing a nationwide waiver of area eligibility requirements to support access to nutritious meals while minimizing potential exposure to the novel coronavirus (COVID-19).
 This waiver is in effect through Dec.
 31, 2020, and applies to the Child and Adult Care Food Program (CACFP) At-Risk Afterschool Care Component.